-In 2020, with the assistance of Compensia, the Compensation Committee approved a compensation peer group as a source of competitive market data for evaluating the compensation of our executive officers and to support pay decisions for 2021, which included base salary, AIP targets, and the equity awards granted in 2021.
-The compensation peer group consisted of the following 15 companies.
+In 2021, with the assistance of Compensia, the Compensation Committee approved a compensation peer group as a source of competitive market data for evaluating the compensation of our executive officers and to support pay decisions for 2022, which included base salary, AIP targets, and the equity awards granted in 2022.
+The compensation peer group remained unchanged from the prior year and consisted of the following 15 companies.